We still don’t know a lot about the relationship between sleep and fertility

 In addition, several reproductive hormones seem to have daily release cycles based on your circadian rhythm.
 The same part of our brain that regulates hormones responsible for our sleep-wake cycle also triggers the release of reproductive hormones.
 As a result, lack of sleep or being off of your circadian rhythm cycle could interfere with the hormones linked to many of our reproductive processes.

 To date, the majority of evidence for the link between sleep and fertility has been in the area of women working shift work at night.
-Adverse fertility outcomes, like menstrual irregularities, dysmenorrhea, problems with conception and increased miscarriage, all coincided with shift work.
+Adverse fertility outcomes, like menstrual irregularities, dysmenorrhea (pain during the menstrual cycle), problems with conception and increased miscarriage, all coincided with shift work.

 Strategies to get more sleep